 Price: Free

-Timeleft does something none of the other apps on this list do: it organizes weekly dinners at local restaurants, matching five strangers based on personality for a set dinner date.
-You never chat in an app beforehand — you just show up and meet your matches in person over a meal.
-It's the most direct path from "I want new friends" to "I'm actually meeting new people."
+Timeleft takes a different approach from the other apps on this list: it organizes weekly dinners at local restaurants, matching five strangers based on personality for a set dinner date.
+You never chat in an app beforehand, you just show up and meet your matches in person over a meal.
+There is no way to screen matches before you arrive, the dinner format doesn't suit everyone, and it is only available in select cities.

-Pros: No app-to-real-life conversion needed, structured social context removes awkwardness, genuinely novel experience, active in major cities globally
+Pros: No app-to-real-life conversion needed, structured dinner format provides social context, novel format, operates in major cities globally

 Cons: Only available in select cities, dinner format doesn't suit everyone, no way to screen matches before meeting